programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Before we begin, it is important to consider the many ethical issues that arise in projects that collect and analyze social media data, as D'Ignazio and Klein argue in [_Data Feminism_](https://mitpress.mit.edu/books/data-feminism).
 Researchers should consider ethical questions at the start of their research.

-One question to consider is whether public social media data should be used for research without the content creator’s permission?
+One question to consider is whether public social media data should be used for research without content creators' permission?
 A user who comments on a number of related videos may not have imagined that their patterns of communication would become the subject of public debate within an academic project.
 While general recommendations can be difficult to make for social media research, to address the issue of privacy, for this lesson, we chose to anonymize user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).

 How does researching a group of users with whom the researcher is less culturally familiar risk causing unintentional harm?
 Who speaks for communities being researched online?
 Researchers should consider their own cultural context and limitations in interpreting discourse from other cultures and contexts.